 KB1186 - Nov 03, 2016 - Last reviewed on Jun 27, 2018

-Description: This article explains the procedure to follow if monitoring fails due to SSL handshake.
+Description: What to do if monitoring fails due to SSL handshake.

 Additional Keywords: Java, SSL Handshake, Close_notify